MultiSafepay/docs/content/my-account/create-account.md

 excerpt: "Choose an account type or a free test account, and sign up."
 slug: 'create-account'
 ---
-This page describes MultiSafepay account types and how to create test and live accounts.

 # Account types

-There are three types of account: merchant, partner, and primary accounts.
+There are three types of account:

+- Merchant
+- Partner
+- Primary

 All account types represent a single legal entity, but can support multiple bank accounts and users with their own login credentials and permissions.